 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Funding Circle reported total carbon emissions of approximately 7,147,000 kg CO2e, with significant contributions from Scope 3 emissions, which accounted for about 7,147,000 kg CO2e.
-Scope 2 emissions were reported at approximately 51,000 kg CO2e.
-In 2023, the company recorded total emissions of about 10,949,000 kg CO2e, including 108,000 kg CO2e from Scope 1 and 265,000 kg CO2e from Scope 2.
-The Scope 3 emissions for that year were approximately 10,651,000 kg CO2e, highlighting the substantial impact of purchased goods and services, which alone contributed about 9,217,000 kg CO2e.
-Funding Circle has not set specific reduction targets or initiatives as part of their climate commitments, and there are no SBTi (Science Based Targets initiative) reduction targets reported.
-The company’s emissions data is not cascaded from a parent organization, indicating that all reported figures are directly from Funding Circle Holdings plc.
-Overall, Funding Circle's emissions profile reflects a significant reliance on Scope 3 emissions, particularly from purchased goods and services, underscoring the need for targeted strategies to address these areas in their climate commitments.
+In 2024, Funding Circle reported total carbon emissions of approximately 7,147,000 kg CO2e, with Scope 3 emissions accounting for the majority at about 7,147,000 kg CO2e.
+Scope 2 emissions were reported at approximately 51,000 kg CO2e, while Scope 1 data was not available.
+In 2023, the company recorded total emissions of approximately 10,949,000 kg CO2e, which included about 108,000 kg CO2e from Scope 1 and approximately 265,000 kg CO2e from Scope 2.
+The significant portion of emissions in 2023 also came from Scope 3, totalling about 10,651,000 kg CO2e.
+Funding Circle has not set specific reduction targets or initiatives as part of their climate commitments, and there are no documented SBTi (Science Based Targets initiative) reduction targets.
+The company’s emissions data is not cascaded from a parent organization, indicating that it operates independently in its reporting and climate strategy.
+Overall, Funding Circle's emissions reflect a substantial reliance on Scope 3 emissions, highlighting the importance of addressing supply chain and operational impacts in their future climate strategies.

 Access structured emissions data, company-specific emission factors, and source documents